Oluwaseun-Oyewole/Oluwaseun-Oyewole/README.md

 #### I'm a Web developer

-- 🔭 I’m  a Django React developer
+- 🔭 I’m  a code enthusiast
 - 🌱 I’m currently learning anything related to web development
 - 👯 I’m looking to collaborate with other developers.

 #### You can connect with me via: